pverscha/phd_thesis/15-chapter_4_unipept_cli.md

 *Release 4.0 of the Unipept Web application is the first release of Unipept that provides a functional analysis pipeline for metaproteomics datasets.
 This initial release provided support for Enzyme Commission numbers and Gene Ontology numbers.
 Together with Philippe Van Thienen (a master student that I guided during the first year of my PhD), we further expanded Unipept's functional analysis pipeline with support for InterPro annotations.
-In order to expose this new functionality to powerusers and third-party applications, we have also implemented support for this novel functional analysis pipeline in the Unipept CLI and API.*
+In order to expose this new functionality to power users and third-party applications, we have also implemented support for this novel functional analysis pipeline in the Unipept CLI and API.*

 \newpage